How to create a drill-through table

 If the field has errors, you must fix these before proceeding.

-In this step, you'll edit the formula for the Drill down link field so that it uses values from your data to set the filter condition.
+In this step, you'll edit the formula for the Drill through link field so that it uses values from your data to set the filter condition.

 - Modify the